RussellCanfield/wingman-ai/README.md

 ## 🚀 Getting Started

--   Install this extension from the VS Code Marketplace: https://marketplace.visualstudio.com/items?itemName=wingman.wingman
+-   Install this extension from the VS Code Marketplace: [Wingman-AI](https://marketplace.visualstudio.com/items?itemName=wingman.wingman)
 -   Install [Ollama](https://ollama.ai/)
 -   Install the supported local models by running the following command(s):
     **Example**:
     -   _ollama pull deepseek-coder:6.7b-base-q4_1_
     -   _ollama pull deepseek-coder:6.7b-instruct-q8_0_
 -   That's it!
-This extension will validate the models are configured correctly in it's VSCode settings upon launch.
+This extension will validate that the models are configured correctly in it's VSCode settings upon launch.

 ## Features